steve1rm/TwitterSRM/README.md

 The following **additional** features are implemented:

-* [x] Replaced the listview with the recyclerview for the hometimeline
+* [x] Replaced the listview with the recyclerview for the hometimeline and usertimeline
 * [x] Uses butterknife for view injection
 * [x] Refreshes on the hometimeline fragment
 * [x] Uses glide for image loading
+* [x] Uses timber for logging debug statments

 ## Video Walkthrough